 As far as most kids are concerned, “editing” and “fun” can never appear in the same sentence.
 In their minds, the very word editing conjures up images of a parent or teacher poring over their paper with a magnifying glass with a singular purpose: to find fault.

-This can be disheartening, especially when Sensitive Susie honestly and truly believes her paper is perfect just the way it is.
+This can be disheartening, especially when Sensitive Seth honestly and truly believes his paper is perfect just the way it is.

-Even when your child takes a stab at self-editing before showing her paper to you, she still may not make any changes.
-She likes what she wrote, and she doesn’t see the need to fix a thing.
+Even when your child takes a stab at self-editing before showing his paper to you, he still may not make any changes.
+He likes what he wrote—and doesn’t see the need to fix a thing.

-How can you help her turn the corner?
-Is it possible for editing to go from a hated or dreaded chore to something she actually enjoys?
+How can you help this child turn the corner?
+Is it possible for editing to go from a hated or dreaded chore to something he actually enjoys?
 Can you really make editing fun?

-At first, she’ll need your help during self-editing.
-It can take time—often a l-o-n-g time—for her to start seeing her own mistakes.
-This comes with much practice, so don’t feel discouraged when she doesn’t catch misspelled words or recognize her story’s lack of detail.
+At first, your child will need your help during self-editing.
+It can take time—often a l-o-n-g time—before he starts seeing his own mistakes.
+This comes with much practice, so don’t feel discouraged when he doesn’t catch misspelled words or recognize his story’s lack of detail.

 Self-editing is a bit of a misnomer.
-Even if your children use a reliable checklist that details the expectations for the assignment, their eye is not yet trained to seek out their errors.
+Even if your children use a reliable checklist that lays out the expectations for the assignment, their eye is not yet trained to seek out their errors.
 This skill can take years to develop, especially if you’re working with a younger child.